trainline/envmgr-cli/README.rst

 service and 'my-asg' is an ASG, all of which are already registered in Environment Manager.*

+Get the health status of all instances of *AwesomeService*, in all slices:

 ::

     envmgr get AwesomeService health in prod-1

-Gets the health status of all instances of *AwesomeService*, in all slices.
+Get the the active slice information for the *AwesomeService* service in *prod-1* environment:

 ::

     envmgr get AwesomeService active slice in prod-1

-Gets the the active slice information for the *AwesomeService* service in *prod-1* environment.
+Get the status of the *my-asg* ASG in the *prod-1* environment.
+Status is calculated as an aggregate of all instances in the ASG:

 ::

     envmgr get asg my-asg status in prod-1

-Gets the status of the *my-asg* ASG in the *prod-1* environment.
-Status is calculated as an aggregate of all instances in the ASG.
+Get the schedule value set on the  *my-asg* ASG in the *prod-1* environment.
+Note this will tell you what the schedule is configured to - not the current state according to the schedule:

 ::

     envmgr get asg my-asg schedule in prod-1

-Gets the schedule value set on the  *my-asg* ASG in the *prod-1* environment.
-Note this will tell you what the schedule is configured to - not the current state according to the schedule.
+Get the current status of the deployment with ID *a2fbb0c0-ed4c-11e6-85b1-2b6d1cb68994*:

 ::

     envmgr get deploy status a2fbb0c0-ed4c-11e6-85b1-2b6d1cb68994

-Gets the current status of the deployment with ID *a2fbb0c0-ed4c-11e6-85b1-2b6d1cb68994*.
+Block and wait until the deployment with ID *a2fbb0c0-ed4c-11e6-85b1-2b6d1cb68994* either succeeds or fails:

 ::

     envmgr wait-for deploy a2fbb0c0-ed4c-11e6-85b1-2b6d1cb68994

-Blocks and waits until the deployment with ID *a2fbb0c0-ed4c-11e6-85b1-2b6d1cb68994* either succeeds or fails.
+Block and wait until all instances in the ASG *my-asg* are ready fordeployment (In Service):

 ::

     envmgr wait-for asg my-asg in prod-1

-Blocks and waits until all instances in the ASG *my-asg* are ready for deployment (In Service).
+Block and wait until the service *AwesomeService* is running with all healthchecks passing:

 ::

     envmgr wait-for healthy AwesomeService in prod-1

-Blocks and waits until the service *AwesomeService* is running with all healthchecks passing.
+Set the schedule of the ASG *my-asg* in *prod-1* to be off permanently until further notice:

 ::

     envmgr schedule asg my-asg off in prod-1

-Sets the schedule of the ASG *my-asg* in *prod-1* to be off permanently until further notice.
+Publish the file *build-22.zip* as version *1.2.9* of *AwesomeService*:

 ::

     envmgr publish build-22.zip as AwesomeService 1.2.9

-Publish the file *build-22.zip* as version *1.2.9* of *AwesomeService*.
+Deploy the published version *1.2.9* of *AwesomeService* into the *prod-1* environment:

 ::

     envmgr deploy AwesomeService 1.2.9 in prod-1

-Deploy the published version *1.2.9* of *AwesomeService* into the *prod-1* environment.
+Toggle the upstreams for *AwesomeService* in the *prod-1* environment:

 ::

     envmgr toggle AwesomeService in prod-1

-Toggle the upstreams for *AwesomeService* in the *prod-1* environment.

 Configuration
 -------------